 How to create an application

-The internal process will prepare a container based on the currently available image with the application package installed.
-This container is then used for any newly launched containers to support fast boot times.
+Any application must be created first to be available on the Anbox Cloud cluster.
+The internal process will prepare an instance based on the currently available image with the application package installed.
+This instance is then used for any newly launched instances to support fast boot times.

 name: candy